mrtskc/bestsellers/README.md

-# bestsellers
-I scraped the bestseller books data from amazon.com.tr using beautifulsoup4 and requests, then wrote into a csv file.
+In this repo, I share my web scraping projects.
+It contains single/multi page web scraping codes of that I scraped data from websites like amazon.com.tr and imdb.com.
+I saved the scraped data into a .csv file in all projects; also in some projects I stored the data in .json format.